-If your child is not awarded CDP or is awarded it at a lower rate than you expected, you can ask Social Security Scotland to look at the decision again.
+If your child is not awarded CDP or you think the level of the award is incorrect, you can ask Social Security Scotland to look at the decision again.
 If you want to go on to appeal the decision, you must do this before you appeal.
-This is called a re-determination and there is a particular form you will need to complete and submit which is available on the mygov.scot website: mygov.scot/request-redetermination-paper-form There are accessible alternative options shown on the website page too.
+This is called a re-determination and there is a particular form you will need to complete and submit which is available on the mygov.scot website: mygov.scot/request-redetermination-paper-form.

+There are accessible alternative options shown on the website page too.